 While shoes aren’t required, we do recommend some type of footwear for getting in and out of the river, since it can be rocky and a bit slick.
 You’re welcome to leave them on or take them off during your trip.

-Toobing is done in the individual black inner toobs, which are shaped like a donut.
-Toobs come with or without a bottom, but we like to say that our bottoms save your bottoms.
-Rafting, on the other handle, comes with a paddle and can be done in the kayak-shaped inflatables for 1 or 2 people, or larger rafts that hold up to 6 people.
+Tubing is done in the individual black & or vinyl tubes, which are shaped like a donut.
+Tubes come with or without a bottom.
+Rafting, on the other hand, comes with a paddle and can be done in the kayak-shaped inflatables for 1 or 2 people, or larger rafts that hold up to 6 people.

 What does it cost to park?